beekai-oss/react-simple-animate/README.md

 ## API

     startAnimation: boolean
-Default value as false, set true when animation starts.
+Defaults to false.
+Set to true to start the animation.

     children: node
-Child component to be animated
+Child component to be animated.

     startStyle: string
-Component initial inline style
+Component initial inline style.

     endStyle: string
-Component transition to inline style
+Component transition to inline style.

     onCompleteStyle: string (optional)
-Style applies after animation completed
+Style to be applied after the animation is completed.

     durationSeconds: number
-How long the animation takes in seconds
+How long the animation takes in seconds.

     delaySeconds: number (optional)
-How much delay should apply before animation starts
+How much delay should apply before animation starts.

     reverseAnimation: boolean (optional)
-Play animation from end to start style
+Play animation from end to start style.

     easeType: string (optional)
 Easing type refer to http://easings.net/

     forceUpdate?: boolean
-Force component to re-render
+Force component to re-render.